Neuroblastoma is a very rare type of cancerous tumor that develops from nerve tissue. It usually occurs in infants and children.

 Neuroblastoma can occur in many areas of the body.
 It develops from the tissues that form the sympathetic nervous system.
 This is the part of the nervous system that controls body functions, such as heart rate and blood pressure, digestion, and levels of certain hormones.

-Most neuroblastomas begin in the abdomen in the adrenal gland or next to the spinal cord, or in the chest.
+Most neuroblastomas begin in the abdomen, in the adrenal gland, next to the spinal cord, or in the chest.
 Neuroblastomas can spread to the bones.
-These include the face, skull, pelvis, shoulders, arms, and legs.
+Bones include those in the face, skull, pelvis, shoulders, arms, and legs.
 It can also spread to the bone marrow, liver, lymph nodes, skin, and around the eyes (orbits).

-In most patients, the tumor has spread when it is first diagnosed.
+In most people, the tumor has spread when it is first diagnosed.